 We discuss what happens behind closed doors with some comic relief in an industry that is very demanding.
 We facetiously giggle at macabre stories and candidly discuss the foibles and rewarding work of Veterinary Medicine.

-We have high rate of suicide and “burn out” in vet medicine and we are ‘killing the little black dog of depression’ that can follow us around at times.
+We have a high rate of suicide and “burnout” in vet medicine and we are ‘killing the little black dog of depression’ that can follow us around at times.

 We do this by laughing at some of the most disgusting/sad/horrible things we have to deal with on a daily basis and supporting each other knowing we are going through the same pressures in vet medicine no matter where you live.